Myanmar: Rebels seize police post, kill security forces | DW | 23.05.2021

 Since the army seized power almost four months ago, local People's Defense Forces, acting as rebel groups, have sprung up to oppose the junta, often armed with shotguns and homemade weapons.

-Myanmar has witnessed daily protests since the military coup while nationwide strikes have hamstrung hospitals, schools and private business.
+Myanmar has witnessed daily protests since the military coup while nationwide strikes have hamstrung hospitals, schools and private businesses.

 Reuters contributed to this report.